The Mackenzie Ivy Team: Our approach towards responsible investing

 Identification

 The Ivy team first identifies ESG strengths, weaknesses, opportunities and threats through proprietary research.
 This involves studying a wide variety of sources, such as regulatory filings, corporate social responsibility reports, conference call transcripts and industry associations.
 During this stage, reference from the Sustainable Accounting Standards Board (SASB) helps the Ivy team to focus on the most relevant information likely to impact investment performance.
-Upon completing the proprietary research, the team examines third party ESG information from sources such as Sustainalytics and Hermes EOS, to ensure a completely thorough analysis.
+Upon completing the proprietary research, the team examines third party ESG information from sources such as Sustainalytics and MSCI, to ensure a completely thorough analysis.

 Assessment